Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Fomorian.md

 - !!int "9"
 - !!int "14"
 - !!int "6"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "skillsaves":
-  "Stealth": !!int "3"
+  "Stealth": "+3"
-  "Perception": !!int "8"
+  "Perception": "+8"
 "senses": "darkvision 120 ft., passive Perception 18" "languages": "Giant, Undercommon"
 "cr": "8"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The fomorian attacks twice with its greatclub or makes one greatclub attack\
+- "desc": "The fomorian attacks twice with its greatclub or makes one greatclub attack\
     \ and uses Evil Eye once."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 15 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+9 (+9 to hit), reach 15 ft., one target.\
-    \ Hit: dice: 3d8 + 6|avg (3d8 + 6) bludgeoning damage."
+    \ Hit: 19 (dice: 3d8 + 6|avg (3d8 + 6)) bludgeoning damage."
   "name": "Greatclub"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The fomorian magically forces a creature it can see within 60 feet of it\
+- "desc": "The fomorian magically forces a creature it can see within 60 feet of it\
     \ to make a DC 14 Charisma saving throw.
-The creature takes dice: 6d8|avg (6d8)\
+The creature takes 27 (dice: 6d8|avg\
-    \ psychic damage on a failed save, or half as much damage on a successful one."
+    \ (6d8)) psychic damage on a failed save, or half as much damage on a successful\
+    \ one."
   "name": "Evil Eye"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "With a stare, the fomorian uses Evil Eye, but on a failed save, the creature\
+- "desc": "With a stare, the fomorian uses Evil Eye, but on a failed save, the creature\
     \ is also cursed with magical deformities.
 While deformed, the creature has its\
     \ speed halved and has disadvantage on ability checks, saving throws, and attacks\
     \ based on Strength or Dexterity.\n\nThe transformed creature can repeat the saving\